Sandile-Dev01/Jive_Snake/README.md

 - Classic Snake gameplay.
 - Intuitive controls using arrow keys.
 - Score tracking to keep track of your progress.
-- Speed increase as the snake grows, making the game progressively challenging.
+- Speed increases as the snake grows, making the game progressively challenging.
 - Game over when the snake collides with walls or itself.
-- Sound effects for a more immersive experience.

 ## Screenshots